A time-dependent scattering approach to core-level spectroscopies: Time-resolved RIXS

+The goal is to measure the momentum distribution function of the detector $\langle\psi(t)|n_{b,d}(\kk)|\psi(t)\rangle$ after the scattering term is turned on (see Fig.\ref{fig:fig3}).
+We hereby focus on the implementation using the semi-classical description.
+Explicitly, one proceeds by carrying out a time-dependent simulation with the probe orbitals empty, and the core orbitals double occupied.
+The initial state of the electronic system may or may not be an eigenstate and could be very far from equilibrium, since this approach applies regardless of the case.
+By an appropriate choice of $\Gamma_s^{\sigma\sigma'}=\Gamma_d^{\tau\tau'}=\Gamma$, and all others set to zero, one evolves the system in time to obtain a wave-function $|\psi_{\sigma\sigma',\tau\tau'}(t)\rangle$.
+This allows us to resolve the different contributions to the spectrum that split into spin conserving and non-conserving ones:

+The first expression, Eq.(\ref{DS0}) involves the path (a)-(b)-(c) in Fig.\ref{fig:fig_channels}, while Eq.(\ref{interference}) the ``interference'' between this process and the one related by time-reversal symmetry with the ``down'' electron.
+The term Eq.(\ref{DS1}) originates from the (a)-(b)-(d) channel, that results in a net spin flip in the conduction band in the presence of spin-orbit coupling.
+It is easy to see that these are the only distinct contributions, since all others are related by time-reversal symmetry.

-To account for all the contributions, a total of four independent calculations would be required, because the interference term (\ref{interference}) is an expectation value with two different wave-functions.
-Note, however, that setting all the $\Gamma_s^{\sigma,\sigma'}=\Gamma_d^{\sigma,\sigma'}=\Gamma$ will yield the total RIXS spectrum automatically from a single time-dependent simulation.
-The full calculation proceeds as follows: the energy $\win$ is set to the transition edge and tDMRG simulations are carried out in parallel for each value of $\wout$.
-The full spectrum is obtained by measuring the occupation of the detector at time $t_{probe}$.
-Details are described in the following section.
+By turning the couplings $\Gamma$ on and off, this protocol allows us to measure each of the terms individually, including the interference Eq.(\ref{interference}) and the spin-flip contributions in Eq.(\ref{DS1}).
+To account for all the terms, a total of four independent calculations would be required (notice that the interference term (\ref{interference}) involves two different wave-functions).
+However, setting all the $\Gamma_s^{\sigma\sigma'}=\Gamma_d^{\sigma\sigma'}=\Gamma$ will yield the total RIXS spectrum automatically from a single time-dependent simulation.